 Second, the horizontal linkage with other entities.
 There are affiliated societies (37 in USA and 30 in Japan) and there are concerted assemblies with those affiliated societies every other year.
 Such a broad-ranging network is unequaled anywhere.

 Third, current activities.
 We have monthly programs which are not only lecturing but conducting discussions through Q&A having prominent figures on the timely subjects.
-New Year Party at US Ambassador’s residence, visit to US aircraft carrier etc are a few of other various activities by the Society.
+New Year Party at US Ambassador’s residence, visit to US military bases in Japan etc are a few of other various activities by the Society.
 In planning our activities, we have been always trying to improve the quality of the programs not falling into a groove.
 Please come to our monthly programs.
 They must be interesting to you.

 Because of those characteristic nature of our Society, the number of the Society’s membership has been increasing.
 We welcome new members, especially younger generation, female and American citizens.